-Long story short, although I’d read up on Catholicism and found myself attracted to the Church philosophically, but being a self-styled rebel I was still put off by the institution, by Rome.
+I’d read up on Catholicism and found myself attracted to the Church philosophically, but still being a self-styled rebel I was put off by the institution, by Rome.
 (Although I’d loved Rome and St. Peter’s when I’d spent a summer in Europe while still in college.)
 Then a strange thing happened.
-Although it was a Friday afternoon, there was a Mass just beginning at St. James when I walked in the first time, and what I saw floored me.
+Although it was a Friday afternoon, there was a Mass just beginning at St. James when I walked in that first time, and what I saw floored me.
 There were fewer than fifty people in the pews — mostly women — but they were white and black, Latino and Asian, young and old, rich and poor and in-between, and very much not like the parishioners I’d seen at the Worthington United Methodist Episcopal Church, who — God bless them — were the die-stamped, middle-class folks against whom my rebellion, such as it was, had sparked.

 Almost before I knew what was happening, albeit several weeks later, I found myself at the rectory door telling an Irish priest, Fr.
 Hugh Crowe, “I want to be Catholic.”
 And he showed me how.

 Then I returned home to Ohio.
 My mother was — to put it mildly — stunned to learn I’d converted to Catholicism.
-She hadn’t been inside a church of any kind in a decade, and she’d given up God for gin.
+She hadn’t been inside a church of any kind in decades, and she’d given up God for gin.
 The less said about that is definitely better.
 But it was coming on Christmas, and late on the evening of December 24, I drove to St. Michael’s Church in Worthington for midnight Mass, and the sanctuary was packed, and although the people kneeling to pray and standing to sing that night weren’t as diverse a group as I’d seen in So Cal, I knew I’d come home.
-“Yells, bells, and smells,” as a priest friend liked to joke — the chants of the liturgy, the tinkling angelus, the odor of burning candles.
+“Yells, bells, and smells,” as a priest friend liked to joke — the chants of the liturgy, the tinkling angelus, the odor of burning candles and incense.
 How on earth, I wondered, had this become my home?
 How had the sinister Vatican become a shining beacon in my storm-tossed journey?

 Why are so many people staring at me?
 And they were staring, because it’s a smallish town, and I was known there — known for my reckless, muscular profanity — and it was some spectacle: the pagan with tears in his eyes.
 O holy night!